-Table 1 lists the four main applications for which we envisage that CKD models could be optimized.
+Table 1 lists the three main applications for which we envisage that CKD models could be optimized.
 The first two correspond to present-day Numerical Weather Prediction (NWP) at the local and global scale.
 Both need to represent variable water vapour and ozone, but to a good approximation can assume all other gases to have a constant mole fraction, or to vary as a function of pressure alone.
-(Note that since the atmosphere is an ideal gas to a good approximation, we assume the mole fraction of a gas to be equal to its volume mixing ratio.)
+(Note that since the atmosphere is an ideal gas to a good approximation, we can assume the mole fraction of a gas to be equal to its volume mixing ratio.)
 In principle, this allows the number of g-points to be reduced since, for example, all the well-mixed gases could be merged into a single 'hybrid' or 'composite' gas whose optical properties vary as a function of temperature and pressure alone (e.g., Ritter and Geleyn, 1992; Niemelä et al., 2001).

-In terms of the present-day concentrations of the well-mixed gases, we assume that O_2 and N_2 have a constant volume mixing ratio of 0.20946 and 0.78102 mol mol $^{-1}$, respectively, independent of pressure (Jones and Schoonover, 2002).
+In terms of the present-day concentrations of the well-mixed gases, we assume that O2 and N2 have a constant volume mixing ratio of 0.20946 and 0.78102 mol mol-1, respectively, independent of pressure (Jones and Schoonover, 2002).
 These concentrations are also assumed for all past and future scenarios in section 2.3.
-The present-day surface concentrations of the five other well-mixed gases are shown in Table 2, and were taken from the CMIP6 SSP3-7.01 scenario for calendar year 2020.
-The vertical profiles of these gases are discussed in section 3.2.
+The present-day surface concentrations of the five other well-mixed gases are shown in